Bishop International Airport: Renovations

-In early February 2007, Bishop International Airport unveiled a comprehensive five-year developmental plan that would be slated for continuation through late 2011.
+In early February 2007 Bishop International Airport unveiled a comprehensive five-year developmental plan that would be slated for continuation through late 2011.
 The program called for two phases of "Intermodal Facility Development," including the expansion of the West Cargo Apron, what is now known as the Abex and Emory GVA Freight Ramp, located on the airport's northwest side.

-In May 2009, Bishop International Airport began Phase I of its Terminal Airside & Concourse Improvements program.
+In May 2009 Bishop International Airport began Phase I of its Terminal Airside & Concourse Improvements program.
 Projects under this phase were developed in 2008.
 Included in this phase are upgrades to the terminal ramp, upon which the passenger concourse resides; the permanent closure and deconstruction of Runway 5/23; and the acquisition of new land for an envisioned Runway 09L/27R, which was scheduled to be designed in 2009 and constructed in 2010.

 Runway 5/23 was closed permanently on May 4, 2009 as progress continued in the Capital Improvement Program.

 The renovation and expansion of the terminal, originally built in 1993, was designed by Reynolds, Smith & Hills.

-On April 24, 2012, the airport's board of directors approved a $1.348 million project to repair the airport's tarmac.
+On April 24, 2012, the airport's board of directors approved a $1.348 million project to repair the airport's ramp.
 On September 19, 2012, it was announced that the Federal Aviation Administration approved a grant to fund the project.

 On October 6, 2012, a new Transportation Security Administration checkpoint opened in the terminal.

 The completed terminal was dedicated on November 13, 2012.

 The airport's board allocated an additional $10.9 million for upgrades in 2013 and 2014.

 On August 29, 2013, the airport received a $2.87 million grant from the U.S. Department of Transportation, which was used to repair taxiways and lighting and to buy a replacement snow truck.

 On September 28, 2017, the airport received a $4.302 million grant from the Federal Aviation Administration which will be used to rehabilitate the pavement of Taxiway C, construct asphalt shoulders and install runway guard lights at each access point to the runway.

 On July 30, 2018, the FAA gave the airport a $4,012,542 grant for taxiway construction, rehabilitation and lighting.

-On June 5, 2019, the FAA gave the airport $8,056,505 for runway reconstruction, the addition of runway shoulders, and enhancements to the runway’s lighting system.
+On June 5, 2019, the FAA gave the airport $8,056,505 for runway reconstruction, the addition of runway shoulders, and enhancements to the runway's lighting system.

+On August 8, 2024, the airport received $2 million from the FAA for upgrades to the gate counters, ticket counters, information displays, and a new 6000 feet service road and taxilane on the field.
+Also on that date, Michigan Congressman Dan Kildee said he plans to seek another $4.5 million in the 2025 federal budget for undisclosed safety and accessibility improvements.